 4. Google Gemini (formerly Google Bard)

-Similar to Microsoft, Google has also launched its own AI chatbot called Google Gemini (formerly Google Bard).
-This is integrated into the already familiar Google Search and - just like Microsoft Copilot - automatically answers users' search queries.
+Similar to Microsoft, Google has also launched its own AI chatbot called Google Gemini (formerly Google Bard) as part of its AI platform.
+This is integrated into the familiar Google Search and, just like Microsoft Copilot, automatically answers users' search queries.
 Gemini (formerly Bard) can also be used outside of Google Search.
-Gemini is also based on a language model with improved multilingual, reasoning and coding capabilities.
-Gemini is available in the US, UK, Germany and numerous other countries and in over 40 languages, including German.
+Gemini is also based on a Language Language Model with improved multilingual, reasoning, and coding capabilities.
+Due to the multimodality of the model, text, audio, video, and code are supported, making it ideal for creative and technical applications.
+The most powerful model with an extended context window and Deep Think mode for complex tasks is currently Gemini 2.5 Pro.
+It is available globally in numerous countries and in over 40 languages, including German.
+Access to basic features with limited usage options is available in the free version, while Gemini Advanced costs $19.99/month and allows users extended access to features and models.

 5. ChatFlash from Neuroflash